 I’m going to get the boring stuff out of the way so I can tell you about me.
 I have a Bachelors in Science from the University of Illinois in Aerospace Engineering and a Masters of Divinity from Lexington Theological Seminary.
 I’ve worked making eye glasses, walking dogs, inspecting sewers, tutoring, and designing software.
-I’ve been a part of Christian Church (Disciples of Christ) my entire life and while I could use the title Reverend, I prefer to be called just “Clayton”.
+I’ve been a part of Christian Church (Disciples of Christ) my entire life and while I could use the title Reverend, I prefer to be called just “Clayton” or “Hey, you!”.

 I look forward to serving all who come here with the radical hospitality I see demonstrated in the person of Jesus and tending to the land such that we might be mistaken for gardeners as the resurrected Christ was.